deepgram/web-next/content/blog/posts/the-new-age-of-voice-commerce-mike-zagorsek-coo-soundhound-project-voice-x/index.md

 ---
 title: "The New Age of Voice Commerce - Mike Zagorsek, COO, SoundHound - Project Voice X"
-description: ""The New Age of Voice Commerce" presented by Mike Zagorsek, COO of SoundHound, presented on day one of Project Voice X. "
+description: "'The New Age of Voice Commerce" presented by Mike Zagorsek, COO of SoundHound, presented on day one of Project Voice X. "
 date: 2021-12-09
 cover: https://res.cloudinary.com/deepgram/image/upload/v1661981399/blog/the-new-age-of-voice-commerce-mike-zagorsek-coo-soundhound-project-voice-x/proj-voice-x-session-mike-zagorsek-blog-thumb-554x.png
 authors: